salacika/DE1SQL/SQL4/README.md

 The previous example returns all customers including the customers who have no order.
 If a customer has no order, the values in the column orderNumber and status are NULL.
 Try the same query with INNER join.

 #### Difference between LEFT and RIGHT join
-Right join is the mirror of the left join, you can achive the same results with both.
+Right join is the mirror of the left join, you can achieve the same results with both.
 Rarely used.

 #### WHERE with joins
 ```